dalpay/SimSET-Visualization/README.md

 However, anytime `display_ring` or `display_tomo` is called on a ring or the rings contained in a tomograph, the visualization data for each ring is saved in a mat-file of the same filename as the ring-parameter filename.
 When the ring-visualization data is required when visualizing the ring or a tomograph containing the ring, the mat-file will be retrieved instead of reading and processing the parameters from scratch when possible.
 This alternative takes significantly less computational work and keeps the input arguments simple.

-If you change a block or ring parameter file, but the ring or tomograph visualization still shows the ring prior to your changes, you may delete the mat-file for the ring and reproduce the mat-file when visualizing the ring or a tomograph containing the ring.
+If you change a block or ring parameter file, but the ring or tomograph visualization still shows the ring prior to your changes, you may delete the mat-file for the ring and reproduce the new mat-file when visualizing the ring or a tomograph containing the ring.

 ## Usage and Examples

 ### Block-Detector

-The block must be defined using either `define_regular_block` or `define_block` which can be found at (2).
+The block must be defined using either `define_regular_block` or `define_block` which can be found at (3).
+The block shown below is of the block used in the example at (3).

 ```
 example_block = define_regular_block();